gameplay3d/gameplay-deps/README.md

 ```
 $ cd android-ndk-r10c
 $ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=armeabi-v7a --install-dir=/path/to/android-arm
-$ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=x86_64 --install-dir=/path/to/android-x86_64
+$ ./build/tools/make-standalone-toolchain.sh --platform=android-16 --arch=x86 --install-dir=/path/to/android-x86
 ```

-This will install the standalone toolchain directories in /path/to/android-arm for armeabi-v7a and /path/to/android-x86_64 for x86_64 (usually for the simulator).
+This will install the standalone toolchain directories in /path/to/android-arm for armeabi-v7a and /path/to/android-x86 for x86 (usually for the simulator).

 ## Android Compiling

 With the standalone toolchain directories in place, we can run cmake using the android.toolchain.cmake.
-For this toolchain file we set the ANDROID_NDK environment variable to the appropriate standalone toolchain directory.
+For this toolchain file we set the ANDROID_STANDALONE_TOOLCHAIN environment variable to the appropriate standalone toolchain directory.
 We do this prior to running cmake.

 ```
 $ cd GamePlay-deps
 $ mkdir build
-$ export ANDROID_NDK=/path/to/android-arm
+$ export ANDROID_STANDALONE_TOOLCHAIN=/path/to/android-arm
 $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/android.toolchain.cmake ..
 $ make
 ```